ontodev/howl/README.md

 It might also work under Node.js -- let us know!

-## Features

-Features in this example:

-- `PREFIX`
-    - set prefixes, similar to Turtle and SPARQL
-- `LABEL`
-    - like PREFIXes for single terms
-    - set default language tag or datatype for a predicate
-- prefixes, labels, and types
-    - can be included from an external document, keeping the main document very simple
-    - can be automatically generated using tools (not yet supported)
-- `ex:ontology`
-    - specify the current subject by its prefixed name, IRI, or label
-- `label: Example Ontology`
-    - make a statement about the subject
-    - specify a predicate by its prefixed name, IRI, or label
-    - multi-line literals are indented
-    - optionally specify the type or language
-- `> comment: An annotation on the comment.`
-    - make an annotation on a statement
-    - use `> ` for an OWL annotation
-    - use `>> ` for nested annotations (and so on)

-Other features, not in this example:

-- RDF dataset support: default graph and zero or more named graphs using `GRAPH`
-- set or change the `BASE` IRI at any point in the document

-Behind the scenes:

-- line-based format for stream processing
-- JSON format for parse information, for language agnostic tooling

-There are plans for tools that will:

-- check for missing labels
-- checking for dangerous or misleading labels
-- find missing labels among a list of ontologies, and write them to a file
-- update labels, using the IRI to replacing an old label with a new label
-- "linting" statements to infer whether the user meant to use a literal, link, or expression

 ## Labels

 RDF is built up from [IRIs](http://tools.ietf.org/html/rfc3987).
 IRIs provide a flexible system for using, creating, and reusing a practically unlimited number of globally unique names.
 But IRIs are often difficult for humans to read and write.